 Round Profile Baitcasting Reel

 A major feature of round profile reels is that they are gripped from behind and this makes them offer greater torque than the low-profile version.
 With this greater torque that they provide, they are adapted for anglers who prefer to go after big fish.
 Round profile reels hold more line than the low profile reel, thus this reel is adapted for the angler that prefers to seek fish at greater depth.

 Before choosing a baitcasting reel, it is important to consider a lot of a lot of the factors that indicate the effectiveness of these tools.
 Proper consideration of baitcasting reel will lead you to the most effective one.

 The factors you consider before buying a baitcasting reel includes:

 These factors are chosen based on the interest of the angler, the condition of the location the angler is using it for i.e. freshwater or saltwater, the depth, gear ratio, etc.

 Best Inshore Baitcasting Reel

 The reel is suitable for both salt and fresh water, which speaks about its versatility.
 When it comes to features, the first thing that you notice is the 8.5:1 gear ratio, which secures consistent and admirable speed at all times.
 The retrieve is smooth, and the durability of the gear is further supported by the X-ship technology.
 The overall lifespan of the unit is also solid thanks to the HAGANE body.
 The manufacturer claims it is strong enough to participate in tournaments.
 The anti-reverse feature is reliable, and the bearings are resistant to corrosion.
 The spool shaft and pinion gear are in an ideal arrangement at all times, which secures a long casting range for the unit.
 The reel features six braid bearings plus an extra roller one.
 The size of the handle is a bit small, but if it doesn’t fit, you can quickly solve that by replacing it.
-You can read the full review on this link.

 - Supreme quality component